ClosedScholarship25/26 - Stream C

 Who Can Apply

-• Individuals only: applicants must be 18+ and New South Wales residents for at least 6 months • Must be Australian citizens or permanent residents from at least one specified under-represented background • Ineligible if they have more than 5 years of paid experience in the relevant department or are employees of government screen agencies • Stage 2 also requires a drivers licence, TFN, bank account, placement availability, and successful completion of Stage 1 training
+• Individuals only: applicants must be 18+ and based in New South Wales for at least 6 months before applying. • Must be an Australian citizen or permanent resident and from at least one specified under-represented background. • Ineligible if employed by a government screen agency, in breach of New South Wales Government funding obligations, or if they have more than 5 years of paid experience in the relevant department. • Stage 2 also requires a driver licence, TFN, Australian bank account, Stage 1 completion, and availability for up to 20 weeks placement plus up to 2 years mentorship.

 What's Funded

-Participation in intensive department-specific screen industry training, potential trainee placement on a New South Wales production for up to 20 weeks, industry mentorship, and eligible accessibility or travel costs for attending training.
+Participation in intensive department-specific training, potential paid trainee placement on a New South Wales screen production for up to 20 weeks, industry mentorship, and eligible accessibility or travel costs for the training component.

 Expected Outcomes

-Applicants complete Stage 1 training, develop set-ready below-the-line crew skills, and for selected Stage 2 participants undertake a paid production placement and ongoing mentorship to support sustainable screen industry careers.
+Participants complete Stage 1 training, develop set-ready and on-the-job screen production skills, and may progress to a paid placement and ongoing industry mentorship to support sustainable screen industry careers.

 Free Eligibility Check